 Our curriculum reflects our belief in the importance of the individual: it is designed to offer unusual breadth, choice and flexibility.
 Lessons are delivered by highly qualified, enthusiastic specialists with a love for their subjects and a real commitment to their pupils and the process of teaching and learning.
 From the beginning, teaching takes place in optimum-sized groups in attractive, purpose-built, modern classrooms grouped in dedicated department areas.
 Lessons are well-equipped with ICT and other resources.

-At the end of Year 9, GCSE and IGCSE options are chosen, with most students continuing with ten subjects to GCSE.
-‘Twilight’ and ‘fast-track’ courses offered to GCSE are one example of how our curriculum is shaped to achieve maximum choice, tailored to the individual.
-Most students sit GCSE Religious Studies at the end of Year 10.
+In the middle of Year 9, I/GCSE options are chosen, with most pupils continuing with ten subjects to I/GCSE.
+‘Twilight’ and ‘fast-track’ courses offered to I/GCSE are one example of how our curriculum is shaped to achieve maximum choice, tailored to the individual.

-Whatever her ability, each girl receives personal guidance in choosing the best possible programme to suit her particular profile and career aims.
-At both GCSE and A level/Cambridge Pre-U, Walthamstow Hall students are able to choose option combinations freely rather than from pre-determined blocks.
-There is plenty of advice in selecting subjects for Sixth Form study from the 26 A level and Cambridge Pre-U subjects on offer, including the opportunity to study the EPQ.
-Girls may either specialise in one area of study or mix Arts and Sciences.
-Students welcome the unrivalled freedom and choice this gives.
-At every stage the aim is to prepare students for the next stage and ensure that they obtain the qualifications they needs as a passport to the Higher Education and careers options of their choice.
+Whatever her ability, each pupil receives personal guidance in choosing the best possible programme to suit her particular profile and career aims.
+At both I/GCSE and A Level, Walthamstow Hall pupils are able to choose option combinations freely rather than from pre-determined blocks.
+There is plenty of advice in selecting subjects for Sixth Form study from the 26 subjects on offer, including the opportunity to study the EPQ.
+Pupils may either specialise in one area of study or mix Arts and Sciences.
+Pupils welcome the freedom and choice this gives.
+At every stage the aim is to prepare pupils for the next stage and ensure that they obtain the qualifications they need as a passport to the Higher Education and careers options of their choice.

-Whilst being neither ‘super selective’ or an academic ‘hot house’ Walthamstow Hall’s magic formula of optimum class size, fantastic facilities and outstanding, specialist teaching staff delivers high levels of added value for every student.
-Walthamstow Hall consistently ranks highly amongst independent schools for ‘added value’ scores and is equally well placed within national league tables measuring GCSE, A level and university destination successes.
+Whilst being neither ‘super selective’ or an academic ‘hot house’ Walthamstow Hall’s magic formula of optimum class size, fantastic facilities and outstanding, specialist teaching staff delivers high levels of added value for every pupil.
+Walthamstow Hall consistently ranks highly amongst independent schools for ‘added value’ scores and is equally well placed within national league tables measuring I/GCSE, A Level and university destination successes.

 Learning Beyond the Classroom

 Supervised Late Study and tea from 4.15pm until 6.00pm is a popular option.
-Tea is also available for girls staying after 4.15pm for matches and other activities.
+Tea is also available for those staying after 4.15pm for matches and other activities.